 Military Service Members are at an increased risk for sustaining a TBI compared to the general population.
 The most at risk for TBI are men between the ages of 18-24.
 According to the Traumatic Brain Injury Center of Excellence (TBICoE), between the years 2000-2019, over 400,000 members of U.S. armed forces were diagnosed with a first-time TBI.
 More than 80% of these first-time injuries are classified as concussions.
 However, most concussions in the military occur outside of battle and over 30% of military brain injuries are due to motor vehicle accidents.
 Service Members who are stateside are also at risk for TBI due to regular occupational requirements: training exercises, field operations, convoy operations, physical fitness requirements, etc.

-Leading causes of TBI specific to the military population:
+Leading causes of TBI specific to the military include:

 - Blasts (from improvised explosive devices, suicide bombers, land mines, mortars and rocket-propelled grenades)

 - Sports and Recreation activities